-Remixing a wide range of languages, both from art history and popular culture, I see the process of painting as transposing real human connections, reenacted through mental states and languages.
+Remixing a wide range of languages, both from art history and popular culture, Dulloo experiences the process of painting as transposing real-life processes, reenacted through mental states and languages.
 He treats art as humans in itself, with all the complexity and contradiction that they entail.
-Artworks, like people, carry their own temporality and subjective trajectories.
+Each work, as specific as each entity of a species, carries its own temporality and subjective trajectory.

-Performative in nature, my paintings strike a balance between automated instinct and calculated strategies.
+Performative in nature, his paintings strike a balance between automated instinct and calculated strategies.
 The work exhibits a use of exuberant colour and bold gestures.
-An energetic combination of artists like Matisse, Jean Michel Basquiat and De Kooning, my aesthetic plays between the figurative and the symbolic.
-This layered energy is psychically rooted in my natal island of Mauritius where a diversity of cultural influences broil.
+An energetic combination of artists like Matisse, Jean Michel Basquiat and De Kooning, his aesthetic plays between the figurative and the symbolic.
+This layered energy is psychically rooted in Dulloo´s natal island of Mauritius where a diversity of cultural influences broil.

-Within my practice of painting, text and photography, one witnesses the marks of an islander who went on to inhabit various intricate layers of cultures around the globe.
-As a nomad, a sense of where one is from also informs my work and reflects on the cacophony of a post-internet society.
+Within his practice of painting, text and photography, one witnesses the marks of an islander who went on to inhabit multiple layers of various cultures around the globe.
+As a nomad, a sense of where one is from also informs his work and reflects on the cacophony of a post-internet society.

 Using a mixed-media interdisciplinary approach, Djuneid Dulloo´s work focuses the link between creolized forms, entangled aesthetics, and the representation of hybrid realities.
 A Mauritian-born artist, who left the Mascarene island as a teenager to attend High School in Kenya, Dulloo studied fine art in college in Boston.
 Based in Berlin since almost a decade, his distinct work today qualifies him as a powerful transnational artist who brings together Creole, African, and Western imaginaries and cosmologies.
 While his paintings and photography express the overlapping of multiple geographies, temporalities, and cultural identities, Dulloo’s breakdown of formal categories, epistemological taxonomies, and mainstream aesthetic historiographies, not only echoes the heterogeneity and cultural diversity of his native island; it also foregrounds creolization as a creative practice—a methodology for performing transcultural exchange—that produces unpredictable connections, and crosses both physical and imaginary borders...